aminelfaquiri/Project_Big_Data_Mastadon_data_analysis_Airflow_Hadoop_Hbase/README.md

     A well-defined protocol is established to promptly respond to any data breaches in accordance with GDPR requirements.
 Data subjects and supervisory authorities are notified as required.

-### Conclusion

-By implementing these measures, the Mastodon data pipeline underscores its dedication to respecting GDPR regulations, safeguarding personal data, and preserving the privacy rights of individuals in relation to the collected data.
-This commitment ensures that our data processing activities remain compliant with the GDPR, instilling trust and confidence among all stakeholders.

 <h2 class="code-line" data-line-start=21 data-line-end=22 ><a id="Environment___21"></a>Environment  :</h2>
 <h3 class="code-line" data-line-start=2 data-line-end=3 ><a id="Hadoop_Installation_Script_2"></a>Hadoop Installation Script</h3>
 <p class="has-line-data" data-line-start="4" data-line-end="5">This script guides you through the installation of Hadoop on Ubuntu.
 It covers the installation of Java, Hadoop, SSH configuration, and the necessary environment setup.</p>